 Generally, specific gravity (SG) and the major strength properties of wood are directly related.
 SG for the major, usually used structural species ranges from roughly 0.30 to 0.90.
 Higher allowable design values are assigned to those pieces having narrower growth rings (more rings per inch) or more dense latewood per growth ring and, hence, higher SG.

-Undoubtedly, wood’s reaction to moisture provides more problems than any other factor in its use.
-Wood is hygroscopic ; that is, it picks up or gives off moisture to equalize with the relative humidity and temperature in the atmosphere.
-As it does so, it changes in strength; bending strength can increase by about 50% in going from green to a moisture content (MC) found in wood members in a residential structure, for example.
+Undoubtedly, wood’s moisture provides more problems than any other factor in its use.
+Wood is hygroscopic in nature.
+It picks up or gives off moisture to equalize with the relative humidity and temperature in the atmosphere.
+As it does so, it changes in strength.
+Bending strength can increase by about 50% in going from green to a moisture content (MC) found in wood members in a residential structure.
 Wood also shrinks as it dries, or swells as it picks up moisture, with concomitant warpage potential.
-Critical in this process is the fiber saturation point (fsp) , the point (about 25% moisture content, on oven-dry basis) below which the hollow center of the cell has lost its fluid contents, the cell walls begin to dry and shrink, and wood strength begins to increase.
+Critical in this process is the fiber saturation point (fsp).
+The point (about 25% moisture content, on oven-dry basis) below which the hollow center of the cell has lost its fluid contents, the cell walls begin to dry and shrink, and wood strength begins to increase.
 The swelling and shrinkage processes are reversible and approximately linear between fiber saturation point and 0% MC.
 Seasoning of wood is performed before using in construction.

 Wood decay or fungal stain do not occur when the MC is below 20%.
 There is no practical way to prevent moisture change in wood; most wood finishes and coatings only slow the process down.
 Thus, vapor barriers, adequate ventilation, exclusion of water from wood, or preservative treatment are absolutely essential in wood construction.

-Although wood is an excellent heat insulator, its strength and other properties are affected adversely by exposure for extended periods to temperatures above about 100°F. The combination of high relative humidity or MC and high temperatures, as in un-ventilated attic areas, can have serious effects on roof sheathing materials and structural elements over and above the potential for attack by decay organisms.
+Although wood is an excellent heat insulator, its strength and other properties are affected adversely by exposure for extended periods to temperatures above about 100°F. The combination of high relative humidity or MC and high temperatures, in un-ventilated attic areas, can have serious effects on roof sheathing materials and structural elements because of the potential for attack by decay organisms.
 Simple remedies and caution usually prevent any problems.